 The truth is school buses are the safest vehicles on the road!
 According to the National Highway Traffic Safety Administration, children traveling on buses rather than traveling by car are 70 times more likely to get to school safely.
 Wow!

 Because of the precious cargo these buses carry, extensive measures have been taken to ensure they’re as safe as possible.
-This means you can have peace and confidence each and every time your child steps onto a school bus.
+This means you can have peace of mind and confidence each and every time your child steps onto a school bus.
 Here are the reasons school buses are such a great choice for a child’s school transportation needs:

 School Bus Safety Facts